ostadabbas/Hierarchical-Network-Dissection/README.md

-# Face Dissect
+# Hierarchical Network Dissection

-This is the official pytorch implementation of Face Dissect which performs network dissection on several face models as described in the [paper]().
+This is the official pytorch implementation of the Hierarchical Network Dissection which performs network dissection on several face models as described in the [paper]().
 Also, this repo contains the link to the first ever Face Dictionary that contains several face concepts annotated under the same dataset.

 ## Contents